 A cliff period means that during that period, no shares are owned by the person.
 For example, under a 4 year vest with a 1 year cliff – if the co-founder leaves or you fire them within the first year, they wouldn’t get any equity.

 Based on your equity split, you can start looking for a lawyer who can give you a final legal advice and draft shareholders agreement.
-We recommend you to download here your equity split report in a PDF file based on Linkilaw Startup Equity Calculator, Spliquity, and use it as a reference with your lawyer or you can also book a free legal session with us.
+We recommend you to download here your equity split report in a PDF file based on Linkilaw Startup Equity Calculator, Spliquity, and use it as a reference with your lawyer or you can also book a legal session with us.